Quantized flag manifolds and non-restricted modules over quantum groups at roots of unity: Back to the ordinary flag manifold

 \section{Back to the ordinary flag manifold}

-The aim of this section is to relate the quantized flag manifold $\CB_\zeta$ with the ordinary flag manifold $\CB$ using the Frobenius morphism $\Fr:\CB_\zeta\to\CB$, which is a morphism in the category of non-commutative schemes.
+The aim of this section is to relate the quantized partial flag manifold $\CP_{J, \zeta}$ with the ordinary partial flag manifold $\CP_J$ using the Frobenius morphism $\Fr:\CP_{J,\zeta}\to\CP_J$, which is a morphism in the category of non-commutative schemes.